dart-ogurets/Ogurets/README.md

 ogurets carries on from dherkin2 in a number of ways:

-- ogurets is based on based on Dart 2.2+ and is entirely async/await aware.
+- ogurets is based on Dart 2.2+ and is entirely async/await aware.
 It expects your functions to be async functions.
 - offers support for Cucumber expressions of {string}, {int} and {float} instead of having to write regular expressions.